welldonestudio/welldonestudio.github.io/docs/provider-api/chain-names.md

 ---

 # Chain Names
 * The chain name that we support is as follows.
-These names are supplied in our provider method's `chain` argument to allow access to the multi-networks using the same interface.
+These names are included in our provider method's `chain` argument to allow access to the multi-networks using the same interface.

 | Chain Name | Chain    | HD Path  |
 |------------|----------|----------|